python33r/kotlin-weather/README.md

 solar irradiance measurements over that date.
 It displays both the computed value and the number of hours over which it was computed.

-You can test the application with Gradle using
+You can try out the application with Gradle using
 ```shell
 ./gradlew :insolation:run
 ```